 Considering work with the tool a formality

 The project management process involves creating a variety of plans (a resource management plan, a risk management plan, an implementation plan, etc.).
 Compiling all of them for each project in the environment may seem time- and labor-consuming and therefore sometimes neglected.
-Instead, a company considers a cost management plan to be the most important.
-However, correct and efficient work of an RM solution is impossible without a project execution plan that will cover all necessary project-related information (the tasks to be completed, team members responsible for them, etc.).
-Without such a plan, it will be very difficult to input the right data into the system, and it won’t be able to transform it into actionable insights.
+Instead, some companies consider a cost management plan to be the most important.
+However, the correct and efficient work of resource management software is impossible without a project plan that will cover all necessary project-related information (the tasks to be completed, team members to assign to them, required material resources, etc.).
+Without a project plan, it will be very difficult to input the right data into the system, and it won’t be able to transform it into actionable insights.

 Wrong task estimates and buffer management

-A project team may use an incorrect approach to task estimates, namely, add a time buffer to each assignment and use strict task deadlines.
-As a result, the team members will procrastinate and start work on a task as close to the deadline as possible (Student syndrome) or expand their work to fill all the time allotted to completing a task (Parkinson’s law).
-So, if employees estimate their tasks in such a way, the project work won’t be productive, and even a smart resource management solution will hardly change the situation.
+Project team members may use an incorrect approach to task estimates, namely, adding a time buffer to each assignment and setting strict task deadlines.
+As a result, the employees will procrastinate and start work on a task as close to the deadline as possible.
+This phenomenon is called Student syndrome.
+In addition, task deadlines make the workflow subject to Parkinson’s law – it means that the amount of work expands so as to fill all the time allotted to complete it.
+So, if employees estimate task duration in such a way (with a time buffer added to task deadlines), the project work won’t be productive, and even the smartest resource management solution will hardly change the situation.

 Making no conclusions out of the data provided by the system